 School bus drivers and monitors for Windham Southeast Supervisory Union have been locked out of their Brattleboro offices since last week by the private company that employs them.

 Unionized drivers and monitors started picketing last week after their employer Travel Kuz, a subsidiary of Beacon Mobility, locked them out of the company’s Brattleboro offices.
-The lockout follows weeks of continuous back and forth between the company and Vermont Teamsters Local 597, which represents the transportation workers.
+The lockout follows weeks of contentious contract negotiations between the company and Vermont Teamsters Local 597, which represents the transportation workers.

 While those employees haven’t returned to work, replacement drivers were brought in ahead of students’ first day back “to ensure that transportation runs as smoothly as possible,” wrote Windham Southeast Supervisory Union Superintendent Mark Speno in a statement on Tuesday.